 Music Lesson Fee

-This is the charge for 45 minutes of private instruction per week.
-In addition to the lesson fee, one credit hour will be added to the number of credit hours charged.
-Students who audit private music lessons will receive a 30 minute lesson.
+This is the charge for 30 or 45 minutes of private instruction per week.
+In addition to the lesson fee, one credit hour or audit hour will be added to the number of credit hours charged.

 Room Fee